Blake's Mystery

 Late March, 1993

-Blake’s family checks Ontario Airport, CA to see if Blake's tan Toyota truck is there - it isn’t.
+Blake's family checks hospitals and other places to find Blake.
+They check Ontario Airport, CA to see if Blake's tan Toyota truck is there - it isn't.
 But when they check again some time later, the airport claims the truck is now on the lot!
 When did the truck actually arrive?
 Who drove it there?
 At the time, Ontario Airport may not have had computerized records, and no official tracking is available.
 Law enforcement does nothing.

 April 1st, 1993